Pittsburgh Steelers: Retired uniform numbers

-Numbers 1 (by Anthony Wright), 47 (by several players), and 59 (by Todd Seabaugh) were regularly issued for a time before being taken out of circulation.
+Numbers 1 (by Anthony Wright in the 1999 preseason), 47 (by five players from 1985 through 2006), and 59 (by Todd Seabaugh in 1984) were issued for a time before being taken out of circulation.
 Number 31 was initially taken out of circulation in honor of Donnie Shell, but was reissued with Shell's blessing in 2001 to Mike Logan, who grew up in suburban McKeesport and had idolized Shell when he was younger.
 After Logan retired in 2006, 31 returned to regular circulation, likely due to 36 being removed for Bettis as well as 47 being removed due to some controversy involving the number being issued multiple times following Blount's retirement.
 Notably, numbers 80 (Jack Butler), 82 (John Stallworth), 83 (Louis Lipps & Heath Miller), 84 (Antonio Brown), and 88 (Lynn Swann) remain in circulation despite the NFL relaxing uniform numbering rules and more numbers being available for receivers.

 Pro Football Hall of Famers

 "Primary" inductees

 The Steelers boast the third most "primary" inductees into the Pro Football Hall of Fame, i.e. inductees that spent most or all of their NFL careers in Pittsburgh.
 They also can claim the most honorees of any franchise founded on or after and the only franchise with three members of ownership in the Hall of Fame.